 All parts of the plant and any soil contaminated with it are classed as controlled waste and must be disposed of accordingly by dedicated contractors, so it is a serious business.
 Some mortgage lenders have even been known to withdraw their offer after Japanese Knotweed has been discovered.

-RICS has recently launched a Japanese Knotweed information paper to provide the industry with the tools to keep consistent how lenders and surveyors assess the risk and advise on how to identity and treat it appropriately.
+RICS has a Japanese Knotweed information paper to provide the industry with the tools to keep assessment and advice consistent across the industry.

 Take a look at our guide for what to do if you find Japanese Knotweed on your property.

 A façade that is clad in ivy, a wisteria dripping with flowers: these can all look delightful.
 But they can cause damage, too.
-In particular, English ivy can lift roof tiles and pull away guttering; they can intrude into mortar joints and may eventually cause masonry to crack.
+In particular, English ivy can lift roof tiles, pull away guttering, intrude into mortar joints and may eventually cause masonry to crack.
 In addition they can cause walls to be persistently damp.

 Climbers such as Boston ivy or Virginia Creeper are self-supporting.
 However, be aware that they can provide a natural ladder for intruders.